📱 Here’s What You Need to Know About PayPal

 Unlike Zelle, which is a payment transfer app that was created by a group of 30 major US banks as a way to enhance the peer-to-peer payment process, PayPal is a third-party platform that works with nearly every bank in the United States.
 What’s different is that there are specific banks that allow you to engage in their Instant Transfer option.

-Usually, when you receive funds, you have the option to leave it in your PayPal account (similar to a Venmo balance) or transfer it to your bank or to your debit card.
+Usually, when you receive funds, you have the option to leave them in your PayPal account (similar to a Venmo balance) or transfer it to your bank or to your debit card.
 Choosing to deposit the funds straight to your bank ensures that the money will arrive nearly instantly.

+Yes, you can send the money from Paypal to a bank account.
 Here are the banks that currently support Instant Transfer from your PayPal balance to your bank account:

 - Bank of America